apache/dubbo-website/docs/en-us/user/references/registry/zookeeper.md

 Since `2.2.0` dubbo uses zkclient by default, in order to improve the robustness. [zkclient](https://github.com/sgroschupf/zkclient) is a zookeeper client implementation open-sourced by Datameer.

+**Note: The implementation of zkclient has been removed in the 2.7.x version.
+If you want to use the zkclient client, you need to extend it yourself.**

 Default configuration:

 ```xml